Speaking the Truth with Transparency, Humor and Love

 When Kaylynn's father is killed in an ambush, Kaylynn learns more about herself than she ever could have imagined.

 This 2015 NaNoWriMo winner is the first of six in my Ephee series.
 It is my imagination placing all six of my children (both my three heaven-born babies and my three earth-daughters) on adventures in the same world at the same time.
-This completed manuscript is unpublished.